 Deftly directed by Costa-Gravas, Missing uncannily captures the complicated maneuvers of the political system of the post “coup” Chile, while still concentrating on the very personal story of a father and a wife desperately looking for an American reporter who disappeared during the early stages of the military “coup.”

-Based on the true story of Charles Horman (a Harvard educated journalist caught in the middle of the conflict), Missing is a harrowing political drama, a heartbreaking human story of perseverance, a historical portrait of inhumanity at its worst, and a severe indictment of USA’s domination in South America.
+Based on the true story of journalist Charles Horman, Missing is a harrowing political drama, a heartbreaking human story of perseverance, a historical portrait of inhumanity at its worst, and a severe indictment of USA’s domination in South America.
 Director Costa-Gravas really knows how to present all these important threads in a clear and engrossing manner.
-A victim of political chaos himself, Costa-Gravas was forced to leave his native Greece by a right-wing government that was unhappy with the comments he made against the government.
+A victim of political chaos himself, Costa-Gravas was forced to leave his native Greece after he criticized the government.
 As he did with his most famous movie, the excellent 1969 political thriller Z, Costa-Gravas infuses Missing with enough emphatic sentiment, helping the film achieve some universal feelings rarely found in political thrillers of this nature.

 At the heart of Missing are the wonderful performances of Jack Lemmon (The Apartment) as Horman’s father and Sissy Spacek (Carrie) as Horman’s wife.
 Lemmon gives what is probably his best latter-day performance as the conservative, affluent businessman who innocently believes that his American constitutional rights would be upheld on foreign soil.
 His slow realization of the deliberate obstacles that the Chilean (and American) government puts on his search for the truth is vividly portrayed by this wonderful actor.